fakereplace/fakereplace/README.md

 `

 Where ${com.mycompany.myclasses} is the top level package of the classes that you want to hot replace.
 All classes in this package or sub packages are instrumented to allow them to be replaced.
-If you are using JBoss AS7 this step is not nessesary, as the integration will just mark all user deployed classes as replacable.
+If you are using Wildfly this step is not necessary, as the integration will just mark all user deployed classes as replaceable.

 To set the JVM options you will probably need to modify your app servers startup script, or if you are using an IDE server plugin set the VM arguments in the launch configuration.